Vantiq/vantiq-extension-sources/extjsdk/README.md

 *	`getContentType()` returns the MIME type of the message body.
 Currently, only JSON is possible for sent or received messages.

 ## Licenses
+The source code in this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This library uses three licensed libraries: slf4j, okhttp3, and jackson-databind. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
-This SDK will be licensed under the the Apache Version 2.0 License in order to conform with the used libraries.
+This library uses several licensed libraries, some of which have stricter licenses than this library. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).